Last updated: 29 January 2021

 There are additional ways to save money on energy costs if you spend lots of time away from home or own a currently vacant second property.
 Upgrade windows to double-glazed designs with secure locks to both insulate and secure the home – you can add laminated glass or glazing film as added protection from the elements.
 If you leave your home unoccupied during the colder months, try setting your thermostat to a frost setting.
 You could also set the heating on a timer to prevent frozen pipes or other damage while you’re away.

 Whether or not you’re currently paying a standing charge, it doesn’t hurt to compare energy prices to find out if you could be paying less.
 Switching supplier only takes a few minutes of your time and can cut your energy bills by a couple of hundred pounds over the course of the year.
 When you compare plans, you’ll see a breakdown not only of the cost of energy per unit, but also of the electricity standing charge or gas standing charge.

-Pay close attention to these and how they balance out to make up the overall tariff, as well as any exit fees should you wish to change plans again down the road.
-It’s also worth looking at other features of the energy plan to see if they might save you money, like reduced overnight rates or fixed rates over time.
+Pay close attention to these and how they balance out to make up the overall tariff, as well as any exit fees in case you might want to change plans later.
+It’s also worth looking at other features of the energy plan to see if they might save you money, like reduced overnight rates or fixed rates for a set period.